IslamKhSh/Xdimen/README.md

 <details>
 <summary><b>targetDevicesWidth</b></summary>

 The width of screens of devices which you target.
-For every width in this list an alternative resource will be generated with scaled dimens.
+For every width in this list, an alternative resource will be generated with scaled dimensions.

-ex: if list is [350, 400] then
+ex: if rhe list is [350, 400] then

   ```
   ...